Professional Figure Skating Competition Management & Digital Scoring

 Men's singles figure skating showcases the sport's most technically demanding elements.
-Competitors perform a Short Program (approximately 2 minutes 40 seconds) with seven required elements, followed by a Free Skate (approximately 4 minutes) with up to thirteen elements.
+Competitors perform a Short Program (approximately 2 minutes 40 seconds) with seven required elements, followed by a Free Skate (approximately 4 minutes) with up to twelve elements.
 The men's discipline has become defined by quad jumps—rotations of four full revolutions in the air.
 At the elite level, top competitors routinely land multiple quad jumps including the quad Lutz, quad flip, and even the quad Axel.
 The combined score from both programs determines the final standings, with the free skate carrying greater weight due to its longer duration and additional elements.

 Women's singles figure skating balances technical prowess with artistry and grace.
 The format mirrors men's singles with a Short Program (approximately 2 minutes 40 seconds) and Free Skate (approximately 4 minutes), though with slightly different element requirements.
 The women's discipline has undergone remarkable technical evolution, with triple Axels and quad jumps becoming increasingly common at the elite level.
 Programs are evaluated on the same ISU Judging System criteria, with judges assessing both technical elements and program components.
 The women's event typically draws the largest television audiences at the Winter Olympics, making it one of the most-watched competitions at the Games.